About Dr. Adhia & CV

 American Psychiatric Association

 American Academy of Psychiatry and the Law.
-Committee Memberships:
+Forensic Neuropsychiatry Committee

 Forensic Psychiatry Fellowship, Oregon Health & Science University, Portland, Oregon (2014)